DagothBob/Pythgroups/manual.md

     (venv) $ exit

 Now our virtual environment is all set up!
-Now, whenever you want to use Pythgroups through the virtual environment, simply run the following command as described above before running Pythgroups:
+Now, whenever you want to use Pythgroups through the virtual environment, simply run the following command as described above before using Pythgroups:

     $ source Pythgroups/venv/Scripts/activate     (Mac/Linux)
     > Pythgroups\venv\Scripts\activate.bat        (Windows)